-For 2019-2020, we will enroll up to 316 students in grades K-7.
+For 2020-2021, we have 356 students in grades K-8.
 Our class sizes for kindergarten are capped at 18 students.
-For grades 1-7, our class sizes are capped at 20.
+For grades 1-8, our class sizes are capped at 20.
 We will have two classes for each grade level.

 What is your school’s philosophy?

 We believe in children’s innate intelligence, curiosity, creativity, and wonder.
 We believe children are active knowers/innovators.
 We believe inquiry-based, multi-modal learning experiences encourage children to explore their passions and work actively with their community.
 We believe that social justice should be the lens for all our teaching and learning.
 You can learn more on our Philosophy and Methods page.